 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to determine how much you can afford.